The

 Register now

-What is the Executive board?
+What is the executive board?

 Whether it pertains to the challenges of ownership structure, leadership transitions, or any other management puzzle, all executives have learned lessons that only come from experience.
 By intentionally forging a regular opportunity to gather and exchange ideas, we seek to build authentic relationships between community leaders, who would not typically convene "across corporate boundaries," in a small recurring forum.
 In the end, valuable and timely suggestions, referrals, and connections are made.